-Chapter 5 SC—SPECIAL COMMERCIAL DISTRICT
+Chapter 5 - SC—SPECIAL COMMERCIAL DISTRICT

 Section 5.01.
 Intent.

 Based on the experience of other urban counties and municipalities, which experiences are relevant to the problems faced by Macon-Bibb County, Georgia, and based on the evidence and testimony presented at the hearing on these regulations by citizens and experts, the Commission takes note of the notorious and self-evident conditions attendant to the commercial exploitation of human sexuality, which does not vary greatly among generally comparable communities within our country.
 Recognizing that these activities and land uses pose a special problem on regulation and have a potential to adversely affect adjacent properties, it is the intent and purpose of these regulations to employ a higher degree of scrutiny for locations chosen or potential sites and to acknowledge that the traditional concept of spot zoning and size of zoning districts may be incompatible with the proper regulation of these uses.
 The Commission, therefore, finds that it is in the best interest of the health, welfare, safety, and morals of its neighborhoods, as well as churches, schools, and parks, to reduce the possible adverse impacts of adult entertainment establishments.
-Therefor, the Planning and Zoning Commission enacts the following zoning regulations to further the legitimate governmental interest of preventing the problems of crime, blight, and deterioration which accompany and are brought about by a concentration of adult entertainment establishments, and the legitimate governmental interest of preventing the deleterious effects that adult entertainment establishments have upon neighborhoods and property values, as well as other public places such as churches, schools, and parks without unreasonably infringing upon the protected rights of adult entertainment establishments and their patrons.
+Therefore, the Planning and Zoning Commission enacts the following zoning regulations to further the legitimate governmental interest of preventing the problems of crime, blight, and deterioration which accompany and are brought about by a concentration of adult entertainment establishments, and the legitimate governmental interest of preventing the deleterious effects that adult entertainment establishments have upon neighborhoods and property values, as well as other public places such as churches, schools, and parks without unreasonably infringing upon the protected rights of adult entertainment establishments and their patrons.

-(Added March 22, 1993, ZA93-03-01)

 Section 5.02.
 Eligibility requirements for SC Special Commercial Districts.

 In determining the eligibility of an area of land or development for designation as a SC Special Commercial District, the Commission shall find that the following conditions exist: